MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Update-ScriptFileInfo.md

 ```

 ### -RequiredModules

 Specifies modules that must be in the global session state.
+If the required modules aren't in the
-If the required modules are not in the global session state, Windows PowerShell imports them.
+global session state, PowerShell imports them.

 ```yaml
 Type: Object[]